-\ z.tan@fz-juelich.de
+^{} z.tan@fz-juelich.de

 The present simulations constitute a first important step in studying the dynamics, e.g., of monolayers of thermal particles moving near a planar fluid-fluid interface, with full account of the time-resolved (retarded) hydrodynamic interactions of the particles with the interface and among each other.
-These so-called quasi-twodimensional systems have been intensely studied recently, since they reveal peculiar dynamic features such as the anomalous hydrodynamic enhancement of lateral collective diffusion [59-62], and the influence of the interface on the motion of nearby Brownian particle, as reflected in the non-isotropic, hydrodynamic long-time tails of particle velocity correlations [63, 64].
-Interestingly enough, the motion pattern of microswimmers is also strongly affected by their hydrodynamic interaction with a nearby (fluid) interface [65, 66].
+These so-called quasi-twodimensional systems have been intensely studied recently, since they reveal peculiar dynamic features such as the anomalous hydrodynamic enhancement of lateral collective diffusion [57-60], and the influence of the interface on the motion of nearby Brownian particle, as reflected in the non-isotropic, hydrodynamic long-time tails of particle velocity correlations [61, 62].
+Interestingly enough, the motion pattern of microswimmers is also strongly affected by their hydrodynamic interaction with a nearby (fluid) interface [63, 64].

 Our two-fluids MPC model is also a first step toward mesoscopic simulations of the diffusion and phase behavior of assemblies of interacting proteins attached to or embedded inside a membrane.
-It should be recognized here that the biophysical properties of the membrane, both in physiological and in vitro conditions, influence the structure and function of many membrane-associated proteins [67-73].
+It should be recognized here that the biophysical properties of the membrane, both in physiological and in vitro conditions, influence the structure and function of many membrane-associated proteins [65-71].
 Diffusion properties of single membrane receptor proteins and their orientation-dependent interaction potentials (which can be partially due to local membrane deformations) as obtained from force-field based molecular dynamics (MD) simulations where the lipids and the atomistic structure of the receptor are explicitly accounted for, can be used as input to tune mesoscopic MPC simulations.

 The present paper is organized as follows.
 Section II gives the essentials of the single-phase MPC algorithm, outlines its extension to immiscible multi-phase fluids, describes the coupling rules of a colloid with the MPC fluid, and defines the simulation parameters.
-The two-fluids MPC model is validated in the three subsequent sections.
-In section III, the stationary shear profile of the planar three-layers system and the time-dependent shear stress functions under starting flow conditions are simulated, and compared with our analytic continuum hydrodynamics results.
+The twofluids MPC model is validated in the three subsequent sections.
+In section III, the shear profile of a planar threelayers system, and the corresponding time-dependent mean shear stress, are simulated and compared with continuum hydrodynamics and analytical theories.
 In section IV, MPC simulated transverse velocity correlation functions (TVCFs) in the bulk regions of the two fluids, and in a region including the interface between them, are contrasted with predictions from the linearized fluctuating Landau-Lifshitz Navier-Stokes equation.
 In Section V, the simulated hydrodynamic mobilities of a colloidal sphere moving steadily inside the middle layer of a three-layers fluid system are compared to previous numerical results based on the Stokes equation of low-Reynolds number hydrodynamics.
-In section VI we summarize and conclude our findings. and provide a perspective on future work.
-The Appendix presents our continuum hydrodynamics results for the time-dependent velocity profiles and for the stress functions of the composite three-layers system under starting shear flow conditions.
+Finally, in section VI we summarize and conclude our findings, and provide a perspective on future work.